 In any business, mistakes are inevitable.
-When entering a supplier invoice into the travel system, some of them can easily be spotted.
+When entering a supplier invoice into a travel system, some of them can easily be spotted.
 Irregularities can occur both on the side of suppliers as well as employees:

 – For example, the supplier promised you a special offer on a tour.
-You you determine the selling price based on that special offer.
-The supplier sends you an invoice without special offer.
+You determine the selling price based on that special offer.
+The supplier sends you an invoice without a special offer.
 When entering the supplier invoice into the travel system, you’ll immediately notice that there was a deviation from the net price.

 – For example, the employee mistakenly entered the wrong price when making a price list.

 The employee who made the booking is likely to be familiar with the additional costs or discounts on the booking.
 This is why it will be easier for them to enter this supplier invoice than it would be for any other employee.

 By entering supplier invoices in the travel system, each person will have access to these documents, as well as due dates.
 This will allow them to track payments to suppliers without contacting accounting.
 This will also provide insight into the reservations which don’t have a supplier invoice, making errors easier to detect and resolve.

 In many countries, the VAT is calculated on the margin.
 When making reservations, the net prices are approximate (pre-agreed).
 If the net price changes due to additional costs or additional discounts, the VAT amount also changes.
 VAT correction is done when entering supplier invoices.
 Supplier invoices in your travel system give you an overview of VAT corrections for every reservation, tour, and group.

 Export supplier invoices into any accounting software

 Travel companies often think that the introduction of supplier invoices in the travel system doubles the job because they will have to re-enter them into the accounting software.
 This is not so, because supplier invoices entered into the travel system can be easily exported to any accounting software.